 This is often referred to as the ‘paper judging’ stage; once all the applications have been processed, the anonymous recipes are given to our esteemed judges who then mark the recipes out of ten for different criteria.
 They look for how enticing the dish is, its presentation, whether it’s kept within the rules and that its costs are reasonable.
 Once the recipes are marked by the judges individually, the team gets together at The Waterside Inn to discuss and compare their marks.
 As a result of this discussion, they select 18 regional finalists.

 From the 18 regional finalists, 12 chefs compete at the University of West London in Ealing and six compete at University College Birmingham.
 The day starts off with a briefing by either Alain Roux or Michel Roux Jr to remind participants of the rules and an explanation about the contents of the ‘Mystery Dessert’ box.
-Competitors then have half an hour to write out their recipe and work plan for the dessert before they start cooking (books are allowed for reference purposes on the day to help you plan your dessert, but cannot be taken into the kitchen).
+Competitors then have 45 minutes to write out their recipe and work plan for the dessert before they start cooking (books are allowed for reference purposes on the day to help you plan your dessert, but cannot be taken into the kitchen).
 A maximum of two and a half hours’ cooking time is allowed to prepare and serve both their recipe and the dessert.
 Marks are awarded for culinary skills, organisation, hygiene etc. Each competitor’s dish is then presented to the judges, who taste it and make notes.
 The judges in London and Birmingham then all join a conference call between the two venues and between them, they select six national finalists.